Technology

 Scanning

-The narrowed emission spot is scanned across the field to produce a super-resolved image.
+The reduced effective fluorescence spot is scanned across the field to build the super-resolved image.

 The depletion beam needs the right shape.